Adapter Pattern in Java: Seamless Integration of Incompatible Systems

 In software engineering, the adapter pattern is a software design pattern that allows the interface of an existing class to be used as another interface.
 It is often used to make existing classes work with others without modifying their source code.

-Consider a captain that can only use rowing boats and cannot sail at all.
+Consider a wannabe captain that can only use rowing boats but can't sail at all.

 public interface RowingBoat {